MHammadYou/mini-comp/README.md

+## Mini Comp

-A mini compiler in rust
+A mini-compiler in rust